jcronq/ramdisk/README.md

 cd ramdisk/easy_way && ./local_validate.sh
 ```

-Run in a docker instance you will need a linux machine with docker installed.
+Run in a docker instance you will need a linux machine with docker installed (virtual machine OK).
 ```bash
 # root access required.
 If not super-user add sudo when calling ./local_validate.sh
 #